All The Time In Heaven (2014)

-A downbeat and melancholy album, running through a range of genres from ambient (Fingerpuppet) through country (I Started A Fire) to electronica (The Monk From the Mountain of Sorrow).
+A still-waters-run-deep album, running through a range of genres from ambient (Fingerpuppet) through country (I Started A Fire) to electronica (The Monk From the Mountain of Sorrow).

 Described as ‘Leonard Cohen meets Robert Fripp’.

 “This haunting and elegiac album is my favourite of Norman’s.
 Perhaps the most Cohen-esque of Norman’s canon, songs like ‘Fingerpuppet’ and ‘The Last Man To Touch You’ are simply transcendent.
 Sensitively produced by Daniel Davis.”
 James Igoe

 Buy individual tracks here or click Add to Basket above for the CD